maskbench/maskbench/README.md

    ```bash
    git clone https://github.com/maskbench/maskbench.git
    ```
+3. **Switch to the git repository**
+    ```bash
+    cd maskbench
+    ```
-3. **Setup the folder structure**.
-Place your dataset into the `assets/datasets/` folder.
+4. **Setup the folder structure**.
+For a quick start, create a dataset folder with a name of your choice in the `assets/datasets/` folder.
+Create a `videos` folder inside and place one or more videos in it.
 For storing datasets, output or weights in different locations, see "Editing the .env file".
 Labels, maskanyone_ui_mediapipe and mask_anyone_ui_openpose folders are optional and not required for a quick start.
 The structure of a dataset is outlined below and also detailed in the "Usage - Dataset Structure" section:

     ```bash
     maskbench/